jsvine/nbexec/README.md

                         (default: 1)
   --timeout TIMEOUT     How long to wait, in seconds, for any given notebook
-                        cell to before raising an exception. (default: None) --kernel-name KERNEL_NAME
+                        cell to before raising an exception. (default: None) --allow-iopub-timeout
+                        Don't raise an error on IOPub timeouts. (default:
+                        False)
+  --kernel-name KERNEL_NAME
                         The name of the kernel to use, e.g., 'python3'.
 If None, nbexec uses the kernel specified in the